getmyinterns/docs/gmi-docs/docs/school-admins/approving-users.md

 After approving or declining, the provider's status can be changed from **_Reports_** > **_Internship Providers_** (see [Reports - Internship Providers](/school-admins/reports#how-to-run-the-internship-providers-report) for more info) or from any other fields where the Internship Provider's name appears clickable.

 :::

+The `Internship Provider` will receive an email when approved.